bvinoth186/notes/2022-AWS0-Database-Specialty.md

 1. You can reduce the cost of your provisioned DynamoDB by purchasing reserved capacity in advance.
 By reserving your read and write capacity units ahead of time, you will get significant cost savings compared to on-demand provisioned throughput settings.
 Any capacity that you provision in excess of your reserved capacity is billed at standard provisioned capacity rates.

+1. The following items need to be reconfigured after restoring the DynamoDB table.
+   --AutoScaling policy
+   --IAM policy
+   --CloudWatch settings
+   --Tags
+   --Stream settings
+   --TTL

+1. Is it possible to change partition key in DynamoDB?
+No. Once the table is setup, you cannot modify its Key Schema.
+You can only provision a new table, move data there, and then remove the first table

+1. DynamoDB to S3 is possible by EMR, AWS Glue, or AWS Data Pipeline.

+1. DynamoDB cannot be a source of DMS

+1. You can migrate your DynamoDB tables to a different AWS account by choosing one of the following methods depending on your use case:
+   - AWS Backup
+   - DynamoDB import and export to Amazon Simple Storage Service (Amazon S3)
+   - Amazon S3 and AWS Glue
+   - AWS Data Pipeline
+   - Amazon EMR

 1. DynamoDB backups do not guarantee causal consistency across items; however, the skew between updates in a backup is usually much less than a second.

 1. While a backup is in progress, you cannot do the following: